JeFaisDesSpaghettis/mh3se/README.md

 # mh3se - mh3 save editor

-## Roadmap
-+ Split files
-* GUI?

 ## Notes

 It is not really a save editor, it just translates save files to a giant spreadsheet for you to modify it and can apply this spreadsheet back to a save file.

 Be careful with you saves!!!
 Please make backups before any modifications!
+I didn't make any thorough tests !

 ## Usage